 - drop in body temperature

-- weakness in the joints
+- weakness or swelling in the joints

 Valproic acid may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).